+The Department of Languages offers a major and minor in Spanish.
 In view of the historical, social, economic, political, geographical, linguistic and cultural ties and relations of the United States with Spain and all the Spanish speaking countries in America, the study of the Spanish language and the Hispanic Culture in general has become a very desirable and indispensable asset for any American college student.
-The Spanish Section of the Language

-Department at Heidelberg University provides students a variety of opportunities to achieve proficiency in the language and acquire a deeper understanding of the Hispanic cultures and literatures.
+The Spanish major provides students a variety of opportunities to achieve proficiency in the language and acquire a deeper understanding of the Hispanic cultures.

-Besides the course offerings at Heidelberg, students can spend a year, a semester or a summer studying at The Center for Cross-Cultural Study in Seville, Spain; Alicante, Spain; or Córdoba, Argentina.
+Students can spend a year, a semester or a summer studying at The Center for Cross-Cultural Study in Seville, Spain; Alicante, Spain; or Córdoba, Argentina.
 Three-week summer and semester-long courses are also offered at Cemanahuac in Cuernavaca, Mexico.